 Colossians 2:18-19 Let no one cheat [defraud] you of your reward, taking delight in false humility and worship of angels, intruding into those things which he has not seen, vainly puffed up by his fleshly mind, and not holding fast to the Head, from whom all the body, nourished and knit together by joints and ligaments, grows with the increase that is from God.

 You made that commitment.
 You are in it—for life!
 Eternal judgment has begun.
-Don't let anybody knock you off the road.
-If I may link this with the last sermon, don't let anyone make you stumble in your walk—or make you go down a different road that does not lead to the Kingdom of God.
+Do not let anybody knock you off the road.
+If I may link this with the last sermon, do not let anyone make you stumble in your walk—or make you go down a different road that does not lead to the Kingdom of God.
 Baptism is our commitment to follow that path to its completion.

-With a link here to the Days of Unleavened Bread—now that sin has been put away, don't let it back in!
+With a link here to the Days of Unleavened Bread—now that sin has been put away, do not let it back in!
 As Paul says there in verse 19, hold fast to the Head so that you can grow up into Christ as God's children.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.